 The official history of Miami Dolphins had begun when it received an AFL franchise for an extension at the cost of approx. 8.1 mln USD.
 Actor Danny Thomas and lawyer Joseph Robbie received it.
 Firstly, they planned to leave it in Philadelphia, but Joe Floss, the league manager, recommended to move to Miami.
 It had a larger population but had no team.
 However, Thomas did not agree and sold the share to his partner.
 Thus, from 1966 till 1990, Robbie was the sole club manager.

-The situation had changed in the 90s when Wayne Huizenga purchased the part of the shares.
+The situation had changed in the 90s when Wayne Huizenga purchased part of the shares.
 The latter was managing the team from 1993 till 2008.
-The same year in February, Stephen M. Ross has purchased 50% of the franchise and adjacent areas.
+In February, Stephen M. Ross has purchased 50% of the franchise and adjacent areas.
 The deal cost him 550 mln USD and allowed him to become a general partner.
 On January 20, 2009, he purchased 45% shares more.
 The total price was about one bln USD.
 Since that time, Ross has owned 95% and is the full manager of Miami Dolphins.

-The team got its name at once, at the year of founding upon the results of the contest.
+In the year of founding upon the contest results, the team got its name at once.
 Nineteen thousand eight hundred forty-three participants have proposed more than 1000 names.
 Six hundred sixty-two people sent the winning name.
 Joseph Robbie approved it because the dolphin symbolizes the club location and the smartest and swiftest sea creature.
-He also explained that the dolphins were very courageous and could even force a deadly attack a shark.
+He also explained that the dolphins were very courageous and could even force a deadly attack on a shark.

 Meaning and History